hassio-addons/addon-ssh/README.md

 **Option: `password`**

 Sets the password to log in with.
-Leaving it empty would disable the posibility to authenticate with a password.
+Leaving it empty would disable the possibility to authenticate with a password.
 We would highly recommend not to use this option from a security point of view.